AbbVie prices new endometriosis drug at $10,000 a year

-NEW YORK, July 24 (Reuters) - Drugmaker AbbVie Inc priced its new endometriosis drug Orilissa at around $10,000 a year after receiving approval from U.S. regulators for the treatment on Tuesday.
+NEW YORK (Reuters) - Drugmaker AbbVie Inc priced its new endometriosis drug Orilissa at around $10,000 a year after receiving approval from U.S. regulators for the treatment on Tuesday.

 Orilissa was approved by the Food and Drug Administration for the management of moderate to severe pain associated with endometriosis.
 The company, along with partner Neurocrine Biosciences Inc, released positive Phase III results for the drug for treatment of uterine fibroids.